yaoxkkkkk/Population-structure-analysis/README.md

 - Phylogenic tree construction

 ## What to output
-- PCA eigen principle component file (used for PCA plot)
+- PCA eigen principle component file used for PCA plot
 - Tree file in nwk format
 - ADMIXTURE Q file and P file
+- Transform plink format file (tfam) used for TreeMix analysis